On the Theory of Bias Tuning in Event Cameras: Introduction

 \section{Introduction}

-Event camera is a bio-inspired sensor that pose a paradigm shift in acquisition of visual information.
-Event camera gives information about changes in the field of view.
-Each pixel of an event camera is asynchronously independent and responds only when it feels a brightness change that reaches a predefined threshold.
-Hence, in contrast to standard cameras that sample the whole field of view in a certain sampling-rate and output a sequence of synchronous frames, event cameras provide data only when a certain pixel feels a predefined change in the illumination, and the output is a list of asynchronous polarized \textquotedbl events\textquotedbl{} sorted by their timestamp.
-Event cameras come with some special properties: timestamp in resolution of microseconds, low latency, high dynamic range (over 120 dB), and low power consumption (see \cite{key-1,key-2} for review).
+An event camera is a bio-inspired sensor that represents a paradigm shift in visual data acquisition.
+Instead of capturing full frames at fixed intervals, each pixel operates independently and triggers only when it detects a brightness change exceeding a threshold.
+The output is thus a stream of asynchronous, timestamped events.
+Event cameras provide microsecond temporal resolution, low latency, high dynamic range (over 120 dB), and low power consumption, making them potentially suited for tasks such as detection, tracking, motion segmentation, optical flow estimation, 3D reconstruction, pose estimation, and SLAM \cite{key-1,key-2}, especially in high-speed scenarios.

-Due to their special features, event cameras have the potential to give an added value in numerous computer vision applications, especially when the desired application requires capturing of fast motions.
-It includes, but not restricted to: detection and classification applications, tracking, motion segmentation, optical flow estimation, 3D and image reconstruction, pose estimation and SLAM \cite{key-1,key-2}.
-However, As event cameras work differently from frame-based cameras, a main challenge in unlocking their potential is to develop novel asynchronous event driven methods and algorithms to process their output (see \cite{key-3,key-4,key-5,key-6,key-7,key-8,key-9,key-10,key-24,key-25,key-26,key-27,key-28} for some examples).